whichlight/gpt-chat-streaming/README.md

-# OpenAI GPT-3 Chat App
+# OpenAI GPT-3 Chat App with Streaming Responses

 This is a simple chat application built using GPT-3.
 It uses [Next.js](https://nextjs.org/), and builds off of the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 Edit the prompt in the generate.ts file to describe the kind of chat character you'd like.

-The streaming part is based on this [vercel edge function tutorial](https://vercel.com/blog/gpt-3-app-next-js-vercel-edge-functions).
+For more on streaming with GPT-3, check out the [vercel edge function tutorial](https://vercel.com/blog/gpt-3-app-next-js-vercel-edge-functions).

 You can test out the promps in [ChatGPT](https://chat.openai.com/) and also in the [Playground Chat example](https://beta.openai.com/playground/p/default-chat).